Outlook rules manage your inflow and arrange the messages in a smart pattern, which takes a huge time to arrange manually.

 - Open Outlook.live.com and log in

 - You must have multiple rules applied to your inbox, they can be modified/edited, and deleted in the future if no longer applied.
 Activating and deactivating them without deleting your rule is another option available.
-Utilizing the options with the given rules criteria is a real game-changer.
+Utilizing the options with the given rules and criteria is a significant change.

 - The first option is naming your rule, Enter your desired rule name on the top of the form.